BlackBears/CCFScrollingTabBar/README.md

 - Created a new view controller + nib
 - In the nib, create a view 41 pixels high, 320 pixels wide (spanning the iOs screen) and give it a custom class of `CCFScrollableTabView`
 - In our custom view controller's `viewDidLoad` method, set the `delegate` and `dataSource` properties on the scrollable tab view to ourselves.
-- Implement the delegate methods:
+- Implement the data source methods:

 ```
 #pragma mark - CCFScrollableTabViewDataSource